lasso-js/lasso/README.md

 ## Using the Optimizer Taglib with Dust

-You should follow the same steps as above, except you must install the [dustjs-linkedin](https://www.npmjs.org/package/dustjs-linkedin) module and then use `require('raptor-optimizer').registerHelpers(dust)` to register the helpers:
+You should follow the same steps as above, except you must install the [dustjs-linkedin](https://www.npmjs.org/package/dustjs-linkedin) module and then use `require('raptor-optimizer/dust').registerHelpers(dust)` to register the helpers:

 Install required dependencies: